 The Company is legally required to charge its retail customers in regional Queensland at notified prices set by the Queensland Competition Authority.
 As a consequence, the tariff revenue collected is below the cost of supplying electricity.
 The Community Service Obligation (CSO) payments are made in return for compliance with the commitment to state-wide uniform tariffs for franchise customers.
-From 1 January 2018, the Company's parent, Energy Queensland Limited, entered a fixed CSO agreement with the State.
-The compensation is a fixed payment based on forecast revenue and matching costs from electricity sales to franchise customers of the Company up to 30 June 2020 on that basis that Energy Queensland Limited is assuming the risk, and any benefits, inherent in a fixed payment based on forecast.
-The parties are aiming for increased simplification and administrative ease in CSO compensation claims, payments and reporting while acknowledging the State still requires certain data in relation to the actual cost of performance of community service obligations.
+From 1 January 2018, the Company's parent, Energy Queensland Limited, entered a fixed CSO agreement with the Queensland Government (the State).
+The compensation is a fixed payment based on forecast revenue and matching costs from electricity sales to franchise customers of the Company on the basis that Energy Queensland Limited is assuming the risk, and any benefits, inherent in a fixed payment based on forecast.
+The CSO is recognised on an actual consumed basis in the accounts of Ergon Energy Queensland, with an intercompany receivable from Energy Queensland for that amount.
+The parties are aiming for increased simplification and administrative ease in CSO compensation claims, payments and reporting.